 What we do is to give them a home, sustenance, medical care, counseling, education and career skills to become independent young women.

-2021 launched opportunities to fulfill MGRC’s vision: developing a sustainable community to effect long-term change.
+Our mission has grown larger to encompass all within our community.
+2021 launched opportunities to fulfill MGRC’s vision of developing a sustainable community to effect long-term change.

-The ecoVillage consists of an ecoFarm, ecoHomes for the girls and their house mothers, a preschool, a vocational training center, and ecoLodges for tourists.
-All revenue generated by the lodge will fund MGRC’s operation.
-The lodge also will provide career training, employment and commerce for the community and the girls.
+The ecoVillage consists of an ecoFarm, ecoHomes for 120 girls and their house mothers, a pre-school, a vocational training center, dining hall, sports field and running track, livestock barns and gardens, and ecoLodges for volunteers, visitors and tourists.
+The ecoLodges also will provide career training, employment and commerce for the local community.

-Girls who come to the center are either behind in their schooling or have never attended school.
+The Maasai girls seeking refuge come to us from great distances.They are either behind in their schooling or have never attended school.
 Some have significant medical problems and no way to get help.
 Their vision of their future is limited to what they see in their families and villages.

-Girls and community members can get training at the ecoVillage in a variety of occupations related to the ecoLodge and ecoFarm on site – such as cooking, gardening, farming, skilled trades and tourism.
-Tourists staying at the lodge pay fees that cover MGRC’s operational costs so we are no longer dependent on donations.
+Interested Maasai girls and community members can get training at the ecoVillage in a variety of occupations related to the ecoLodge and ecoFarm on site – such as cooking, gardening, farming, skilled trades, hospitality and tourism.

 MGRC also works with local schools, forging relationships with school officials and contributing support.
 After school, we provide tutoring.

-It’s working!
 We started 2020 with six students in preschool, 24 in primary school and one in secondary school.
 We finished the school year with four in preschool, 45 in primary and one in secondary.
-Seventy-five percent of our girls are in the top 25 percent of their class.
+75% of our girls are in the top 25% of their class!

 Educational, social, emotional and career development will lead our girls to independent adulthood.
 This sustainable model is what makes MGRC different!